April Fools’ Email Ideas To Make Your Subscribers Laugh Out Loud

 Even if you represent a very serious business, April Fools’ Day is a perfect occasion to go crazy and have fun!
-Play some pranks, troll readers (but in a kind, joking manner), and do everything that may splash the dash of laughter!
-For marketers, it’s also a chance to make your prospects aware of current discounts and promotions.
-So, if you are planning to send an April Fools’ Day email campaign, make sure it is both informative and humorous.
+Play some pranks, troll readers (but in a kind, joking manner), and do everything to splash the dash of laughter!
+For marketers, it’s a great chance to make your prospects aware of current discounts and promotions on products.
+So, if you are planning to send an April Fools email campaign, make sure it is both informative and humorous.

-Funny jokes can certainly add new dimensions to your campaign, and earn you better results, but only if used appropriately.
-So, let’s dive a bit deeper into the essence of April Fools’ emails and figure out the secrets of the most successful campaigns.
+Funny jokes can certainly add new dimensions to your marketing campaign and earn you better results but only if used appropriately.
+So let’s go over all the steps of creating a humorous marketing email.

 Define your goals

-First of all, figure out what goals you pursue launching this campaign.
-Notify the customers about holiday promotions?
+First of all, figure out what goals you pursue in launching this campaign.
+Do you need to notify the customers about holiday products and promotions?
 Boost sales?
 Increase brand awareness?
 Simply entertain your subscribers and cheer them up?
-Find it out and build your campaign depending on this goal.
+Clearly formulate the objectives of your April Fools’ marketing campaign, and define what success means for you.

-You don’t have to join the overall festive madness only because everyone does so.
 Stay true to your brand and keep the joke in tune with your company’s culture.
 If your company’s tone of voice is usually serious, trying to be funny once a year might come off as awkward and forced.
+If you’re sending a B2B email marketing campaign, be especially careful and considerate.

 Segment your audience